 Needless to say, the manager who handles the department of customer success is more likely to have access to a larger range of activities, as they have more resources at their disposal through the customer lifecycle.
 In simpler terms, they are more likely to imbibe training and development as an essential business enabler.
 In fact, a report by Middlesex University for work-based learning seconds this note.

-From implementation and onboarding to expansion and renewal, the vital role that Customer Success Manager plays is to render help to customer problems.
+From implementation and onboarding to expansion and renewal, the vital role that the Customer Success Manager plays is to render help to customer problems.
 This simply means it is a requisite to inculcate a larger set and success to more resources.
 For example, if a PM receives a request for providing training on a service or a product, they would most likely refer that order to another team dealing with the concern.